 Not long after Donna arrived in the Perez home, she said that she had been sexually molested by her parents.

 In September 1994, after Donna Everett’s sister, Melinda, said her parents had sexually abused her as well, Harold Everett, 65, and Idella, 41, were arrested.
-They pleaded guilty and were sentenced to lengthy prison terms.
+They pled guilty and were sentenced to lengthy prison terms.

 In December 1994, Carol Marie Doggett

-, 39, and her husband, Mark, 35, couple asked state child protective workers for help with one of their sons who had molested one of their daughters.
+, 39, and her husband, Mark, 35, asked state child protective workers for help with one of their sons who had molested one of their daughters.
 A week later, they were arrested on 1,000 counts each of child rape.